Flash

 - Line intersecting a fill -- the line splits the fill, regardless of the color

-Three ways to prevent this interaction:
+Four ways ways to prevent this interaction:

-- Object Drawing Model - click the icon at the bottom of the toolbar
+- Object Drawing Model - click the icon at the bottom of the toolbar - in you draw something in the Object Drawing Model, you will see a bounding rectangle surrouding the object

 - Grouping Objects (Modify>Group) - If you create group object, they will interact with each other as specified in the Merge Drawing Model, but other objects on the stage won't interact with them.